clearbank/ozoneapi-dev-ui-portal/README.md

 # README #

-This repository contains the content for the Marco Polo Bank openbanking developer portal.
-This portal will primarily used by third party developers (TPP developers) to consume the openbanking APIs exposed by ozone  (for Marco Polo Bank).
+This repository contains the content for the ClearBank openbanking developer portal.
+This portal will primarily used by third party developers (TPP developers) to consume the openbanking APIs exposed by ozone  (for ClearBank).

 This repository can be used to tailor the content presented to the third party developers including branding.